isomerpages/mccy-iccs/_programme-and-speakers/Sessions/Breakout Session – Cohesion 1: Hate & Conspiracy Online.md

 <img src="/images/Ghilad%20Zuckermann.jpg"
      style="width:50%" />

-**Professor Ghil’ad Zuckermann
+**Father Philip Larrey
-Professor of Linguistics & Endangered Languages, University of Adelaide**
+Chair of Logic and Epistemology, Pontifical Lateran University, The Vatican**

-Professor Ghil‘ad Zuckermann (DPhil Oxford; PhD Cambridge, titular; MA Tel Aviv, summa cum laude) is Chair of Linguistics and Endangered Languages at the University of Adelaide, Australia.
-Since the beginning of 2017 he has been the President of the Australian Association for Jewish Studies.
+Father Philip Larrey is currently Dean of the Philosophy Department.
+His publications deal with the philosophy of knowledge and critical thinking.
+For years he has been following the philosophical implications of the rapid development of artificial intelligence.
+He has also published several books concerning the effects of the new digital era on society.

 <img src="/images/Terry%20Kee.jpg"
      style="width:50%" />